pulumi/docs/quickstart/azure/tutorial-azure-kubernetes-service.md

 title: "Tutorial: Azure Kubernetes Service"
 ---

 In this tutorial, we'll use Python to deploy an instance of Azure Kubernetes Service (AKS).
+You can find this code on the in the [examples repo](https://github.com/pulumi/examples/tree/master/azure-py-aks).

 ## Prerequisites